Allen Treaster being arrested. (Screencaps via WKMG News)

-During a lengthy, legally unnecessary press conference after the announcement of the arrests, Judd delivered a long sermon in which he reassured the people of Central Florida that he would double his efforts to protect their children.
-While his resolve is astonishing, and the cause is noble, the speech was unclear at times as Judd meandered and took unnecessary detours while painting this batch of molesters as an eccentric, and weirdly talkative, bunch of perverts.
+During a lengthy, legally unnecessary press conference after the announcement of the arrests, Sheriff Judd delivered a long sermon in which he reassured the people of Central Florida that he would double his efforts to protect their children.
+While his resolve is astonishing, and the cause is noble, the speech was unclear at times as Judd meandered and took unnecessary detours while painting this batch of molesters as an eccentric and weirdly talkative bunch of perverts.

-When describing Allen Treaster's crimes, which include traveling to Georgia to have sex with a 15-year-old, he seemed eager to create a sense that Treaster was growing more dangerous.
-He explained that Treaster "told our detectives that his real goal—his fantasy—was to have sex with a 14-year-old boy.
-Because you see, he had already had sex with a 15-year-old boy.
+When describing Allen Treaster's crimes, which include travelling to Georgia to have sex with a 15-year-old, he seemed eager to create a sense that Treaster was growing more dangerous.
+He explained that Treaster "told our detectives that his real goal – his fantasy – was to have sex with a 14-year-old boy.
+Because, you see, he had already had sex with a 15-year-old boy.
 So he was working down to younger children.
 We see this person as very dangerous."

 It's unclear why someone who had just been arrested for lewd conduct with a minor would detail an elaborate fantasy about steadily more heinous crimes that hadn't happened yet.

-It also strikes me as weird that some phase of the arrests of all of these men was documented on video, another totally unnecessary bit of theatrical flourish.
-Each was shot from the same angle, in cuffs, facing the camera, trembling, the images always amber-toned, with a similar (or maybe identical) entryway behind them.
+It also strikes me as weird that some phase of the arrests of all of these men were documented on video, another totally unnecessary bit of theatrical flourish.
+Each was shot from the same angle, in cuffs, facing the camera, trembling, the images always amber toned, with a similar (or maybe identical) entryway behind them.
 It reminds me of the media circuses the cops in Mexico manufacture whenever they make a huge drug bust.

-Judd preemptively ensured the attendees that it wasn't entrapment, saying, "The reason this is not just the Florida sheriff’s top priority, but my top priority, is because every one of these people would have engaged very young children in sex this weekend but for our great detectives that work hard to keep that from happening."
+Sheriff Judd preemptively assured the attendees that it wasn't entrapment, saying, "The reason this is not just the Florida sheriff’s top priority, but my top priority, is because every one of these people would have engaged very young children in sex this weekend, but for our great detectives that work hard to keep that from happening."

 I approached WTSP for more information about their investigation, and they politely declined to comment.

-Apart from entrapment, WTSP also seems concerned about the size of the operation and the sheer expense of it all.
-Judd seems to be using a lot of resources in order to turn himself into the Eliot Ness of child molesters, and he's being cagey about the investment of time and money involved.
+Apart from entrapment, WTSP also seems concerned about the size of the operation, and the sheer expense of it all.
+Judd seems to be using a lot of resources in order to turn himself into the Elliott Ness of child molesters, and he's being cagey about the investment of time and money involved.